kbosa-risc/mcpf-getting-started/src/python/mcp_use_case_fronius/README.md

 # Fronius 2nd Use Case: Resampling and Merging Parquet Data

+## Description

 It is a modified version of the previous use case.
-It is just overwrite the routine specidied in the one of the previous yaml config file (it is even, which one) to read the input dat from parquet file, see the yaml configuration file [fronius_use_case2.yaml](fronius_use_case2.yaml):
+It overwrites the routine specified in the one of the previous yaml config file (it is even, which one) to read the input dat from parquet file, see the yaml configuration file [fronius_use_case2.yaml](fronius_use_case2.yaml):

 ```